wilyyy/wsph/exports/docs/test_docs/test2.md

-# Documentation for PhotoGrid Component
+# PhotoGrid Component Documentation

 The `PhotoGrid` component is a React component that renders a grid of photo buttons.
 It uses the `tempData` array to generate the buttons.

 ## Usage

-To use the `PhotoGrid` component, import it and include it in your JSX code:
+To use the `PhotoGrid` component, import it from the module where it is defined and include it in your JSX code.

 ```jsx
 import PhotoGrid from './PhotoGrid';